Arizona Bar Exam (UBE) details

 - “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

 - A scaled score of 85 on the MPRE is required for admission.
-Must take the MPRE within two years prior to, or five years after, successful bar examination.
+The passing MPRE score must have been earned within 8 years prior to, or 5 years after, successful bar examination.

 Click here to learn more about the MPRE.